goblimey/ntripcaster/README.md

 ### RTCM

-The Radio Technical Commission for Maritime Services (RTCM) produced a standard protocol for the corrections over a radio link. so a base station from one manufacturer can send corrections to a rover from another manufactuer.
+The Radio Technical Commission for Maritime Services (RTCM) produced a standard protocol for sending satellite observation data over a radio link. so a base station from one manufacturer can send observations to a rover from another manufactuer.
 This is called the RTCM protocol.
 It's currently at version 3.